FuelLabs/sway/docs/slides/encoding.md

 ---

-This will be desugared into:
+Compiler will desugar this into:

 ```rust
 pub fn __entry() {